 There are multiple sources of data on current covid levels.

 - The CDC’s community levels are a looser, broad measure of Covid levels.
-Currently, Alameda County levels are high.
+Currently, Alameda County levels are medium.

 - Before 2022, the CDC used a transmission map, which is still available.
 Currently, transmission levels are high.